Daily Event for April 26

-Class destroyer built in 1919 in New York and commissioned in 1920, too late for the First World War.
+Class destroyer built in 1919 in New York and commissioned in 1920, too late for the Great War.
 She

 served in the Mediterranean and even aided the Soviets during the Russian Civil War, not as a warship but